david-westreicher/minispark/README.md

 The execution engine takes care of running the jobs.
 Depending on the engine, jobs can be run sequentially (PythonEngine) or in parallel (ThreadPoolEngine).
 The *driver* coordinates the job creation (per stage), execution of the stages and collection of results.
-Each stage is a *block* pipeline, starting with a *Producer*, leading to *Consumers* and ending with a *Writer*.
+Each stage is a *chunk* pipeline, starting with a *Producer*, leading to *Consumers* and ending with a *Writer*.

 - Producer: `JoinTask`, `LoadTableBlockTask`, `LoadShuffleFile`
 - Consumers: `AggregateTask`, `Filter`, `Project`
 - Writer: `WriteToShufflePartitions`, `WriteToLocalFileTask`

 We try to chunk the data so that we don't run out of memory.
-The `AggregateTask` / `JoinTask` however, need to keeps an in-memory hash map of the full partition it processes (left-partition for the JoinTask).
+The `AggregateTask` / `JoinTask` however, need to keep an in-memory hash map of the full partition it processes (left-partition for the JoinTask).

 **Example of the Execution of Stage 2**